 \subsection{LCP}

 Frequency-based compression algorithms (e.g.~\cite{Byte-Pair-Encoding1994,Re-pair2000}) are known to be not optimum in theoretical point of view.
-Optimum compression here means a polynomial-time algorithm that satisfies $|A(T)| = O(|A^*(T)|\cdot \log |T| )$ with the output $A(T)$ of the algorithm for the input $T$ and the optimum solution $A^*(T)$.
-Note that computing the optimum compression is NP-hard~\cite{Lehman2002-1}.
+Optimum compression here means a polynomial-time algorithm that satisfies $|A(T)| = O(|A^*(T)|\cdot \log |T| )$ with the output $A(T)$ of the algorithm for the input $T$ and an optimum solution $A^*(T)$.
+Note that computing $A^*(T)$ is NP-hard~\cite{Lehman2002-1}.

 For example, consider a string $T=\cdots \text{abcdefg}\cdots \text{bcdefg}\cdots$.
 Assuming the rank of these frequencies: $freq(\text{ab})>freq(\text{bc})>freq(\text{cd})>\cdots $, merging for $T$ is possibly $T=\cdots \text{(ab)(cd)(ef)(g}\cdots \text{(bc)(de)(fg)}\cdots$.
 However, the desirable merging would be $T=\cdots \text{a(bc)(de)(fg)}\cdots \text{(bc)(de)(fg)}\cdots$ considering the similarity of these substrings.